+Definition.
 MVP or Minimum Viable Product refers to the very first working version of the said product that contains only enough features for it to satisfy potential clients as well as collect & analyze their given feedback to support the next product version by only dispensing the minimum resources and efforts required.
 Once the MVP stage is done and the complete product version is finally developed after gathering the initial user feedback.

+Background and History.
 The whole MVP business concept was initially created by Frank Robinson, but actually received its popularity through the particular startup consultants Steve Blank and Eric Ries.
 Steve Blank supplements the whole MVP business concept definition with a particular quote stating that the business should be selling the vision as well as deliver the minimum feature that is set to visionaries and not everyone.